sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 Now, take some more steps to prepare this project for use by the backend project:

 1. First, navigate to **Project Settings** and select **Service Accounts.** From here, we’ll generate a key that will allow our API to access this project.
-2. Click **‘Generate new private key’,** which will export and download a new JSON file to your computer.
+2. Click **Generate new private key,** which will export and download a new JSON file to your computer.
 We will need this file later, but for now, we can leave it as is.
-3. Next, navigate to **Build** and select **Authentication,** then click **‘Get Started’** to enable Authentication for the project.
+3. Next, navigate to **Build** and select **Authentication,** then click **Get Started** to enable Authentication for the project.
 4. Enable the **Email/Password** sign-in provider, which includes Passwordless sign-in.
 This sign-in method is necessary for our local environment.
 5. You can also enable the **Google sign-in** provider if you wish to use a Google Account during development.
 Feel free to choose the providers that best suit your development needs.
-6. Once you’ve made your selections, click **‘Save’.**
+6. Once you’ve made your selections, click **Save.**

 _Now, we have two providers ready for Authentication in the Firebase console.
 Remember, this is the only one Firebase Product that we’ll be using from the Firebase Console during development._